|

-can't be exactly sure about Marco's year of birth.
-It was
+can't be exactly sure about his year of birth.

 Marco Polo's trips to Asia made him famous.

-What was the big deal about his journeys?
+What was so special about his journeys?
 And was he

 already famous in his days?